Best AI Solutions for Portfolio Monitoring in 2026

 The New Baseline for Portfolio Operations

-Mary Meeker, in her Bond Capital AI trends report (May 2025), highlighted that Shopify CEO Tobias Lutke declared "reflexive AI usage is now a baseline expectation."
+Mary Meeker, in her Bond Capital AI trends report (May 2025), noted that Shopify CEO Tobias Lutke declared "reflexive AI usage is now a baseline expectation."
 The memo went viral for a reason.
 It described where every industry is heading.

 For PE operating teams, the baseline should be knowing what is happening across your portfolio companies in real time.
 Not waiting for the next board pack.
 Not relying on a monthly email from the CFO.
-Having a system that tells you, unprompted, when revenue growth at PortCo 7 decelerated by 15% this week, or when PortCo 3's accounts receivable aging crossed 90 days.
+Having a system that tells you, unprompted, when revenue growth at PortCo 7 slowed by 15% this week, or when PortCo 3's accounts receivable aging crossed 90 days.

 The WorkWise Approach: Custom-Built Portfolio Monitoring

 WorkWise builds custom portfolio monitoring systems (we call it the Portfolio Nerve Center) that connect directly to your portfolio companies' data sources.
 Real-time KPI tracking.
 Automated variance detection.
-Cross-asset views that let you compare performance across every company in your fund from a single screen.
+Cross-asset views that let you compare performance across every company in your fund on a single screen.

 Frequently Asked Questions